 "Again, as in recent years, we see these rankings recognize the exceptional influence of Curry School and UVA scholars on educational policy and decision making," said Pianta.
 “The importance of our engagement as scholars in deliberations concerning policy cannot be understated.
 And the fact that our influence spans preschool to higher education shows the breadth of talent here at the University.”

 In a 2015 op-ed, Pianta wrote about the valuable role academic scholars have in public discourse.

 “Our work in the academy should engage the public square,” Pianta wrote.
 “To back away would be to cede influence in an even larger effort: to advance the understanding of the American public to make informed decisions about the education of its citizenry.”

-Carol A. Tomlinson William Clay Parrish Jr. Professor EmeritusJames E. Ryan George M. Kauffman Presidential ProfessorRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Associate Professor, Associate Director, EdPolicyWorksJames H. Wyckoff Professor, Director, EdPolicyWorks
+Carol A. Tomlinson William Clay Parrish Jr. Professor EmeritusJames E. Ryan George M. Kauffman Presidential ProfessorRobert C. Pianta Dean , Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningJosipa Roksa ProfessorSarah E. Turner University Professor, Economics & EducationBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorksJames H. Wyckoff Professor, Director, EdPolicyWorks